Breadcrumb

 Below are additional details about CISA partnerships and their assisted efforts helping to advance women and girls in STEM.

-• Girl Scouts of the USA (GSUSA): CISA actively works with GSUSA to bridge the gender gap in cybersecurity.
+• Girl Scouts of the USA (GSUSA)(link is external): CISA actively works with GSUSA to bridge the gap in cybersecurity.
 This includes activities like offering 18 cybersecurity badges, hosting Cyber Awareness Challenges in partnership with Cyber.org, and participating in triennial Girl Scout Conventions.

-• Women in Cybersecurity (WiCyS): In 2023, CISA and WiCyS signed a Memorandum of Understanding (MOU) to raise awareness of careers in the cybersecurity industry, while also building the next generation of women in cybersecurity.
+• Women in Cybersecurity (WiCyS)(link is external): In 2023, CISA and WiCyS signed a Memorandum of Understanding (MOU) to raise awareness of careers in the cybersecurity industry, while also building the next generation of women in cybersecurity.
 Through this partnership, CISA will participate in the WiCyS mentorship program and join the organization in its efforts to close the gender gap in cybersecurity.
-Connect with CISA at the 2024 WiCyS Conference on April 11-13, 2024, in Nashville, TN!
+Connect with CISA at the 2025 WiCyS Conference on April 2-5 in Dallas, TX!